GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 In this step, instead of creating just the main script as before, I now create both a background script and a main script.
 The background script (``pre.sh``) is used to:

-#. create a cpt file that will be used to color the quakes.
+#. create a CPT file that will be used to color the quakes.
 #. make a **static** worldwide background map.

 ..
 Important::

   - The animation created is identical to the previous one.
-  - The use of a background script allows to create the animation much faster because the CPT and the **static** background map will be created only once (instead of 365 times).
+  - The use of a background script allows the creation of the animation much faster because the CPT and the **static** background map will be created only once (instead of 365 times).
 ..

     .. code-block:: bash